jellyfin-archive/jellyfin-docs/general/administration/installing.md

    ```

 **Changing the `docker-compose.yml`**
-Now that all the packages are in order, let's change the `docker-compose.yml` to let the Jellyfin container make user of the Nvidia GPU.
+Now that all the packages are in order, let's change the `docker-compose.yml` to let the Jellyfin container make use of the Nvidia GPU.
 The following lines need to be added to the file:

    ```sh